riccardone/EventStore.Tools.Linker/README.md

-  "BufferSize": 100,                 // Initial size of the bounded buffer channel "HandleConflicts": true,           // Enables appending conflicts to a special stream instead of failing "ResolveLinkTos": false,           // Whether to resolve $> link events in EventStore "Links": []                        // List of replication links (see examples below) }
+  "BufferSize": 100,                 // Initial size of the bounded buffer channel "HandleConflicts": true,           // Enables appending conflicts to a special stream instead of failing "ResolveLinkTos": false,           // Whether to resolve $> link events in EventStore "InteractiveMode": true,           // Set it to true when you debug locally and you want to pross O or D on the keyboard to add test events
+  "EnableReconciliation": false,     // Set it to true to ensure all the write positions of the streams are updated at start "Links": []                        // List of replication links (see examples below) }
 ```